sawhuang/sawhuang.github.io/projects.md

 ___

 ### [Predicting Election Data](https://github.com/sawhuang/CS4780)
 This project was a Kaggle competition that used voting demographic data from the 2016 election to see who could best predict the votes of other voters from the 2016 election.
 Our team used feature engineering to analyze new features and built out various models to maximize our prediction accuracy.
-Our best models were an SVM and a neural network that brought our team to score in the top 10 teams out of over 400 participants.
+Our best models were an SVM and a neural network that allowed our team to score in the top 10 teams out of over 400 participants.